UniExeterRSE/r-data-course/setup.md

 In order to fully participate in this course, you should make sure you have the following in place **before** the first workshop.

 - Install R, version 4.1 or later.
-You can download the latest version for a variety of operating systems from
+You can download this from the University's Company Portal software repository.
+Alternatively, visit
   <a href="https://cran.rstudio.com" target="_blank" rel="external noreferrer">https://cran.rstudio.com</a>,
   or adopt whatever method you usually use.

 - Install RStudio desktop.
-This can be downloaded from
+You can download this from the University's Company Portal software repository.
+Alternatively, visit
   <a href="https://posit.co/download/rstudio-desktop/" target="_blank" rel="external noreferrer">https://posit.co/download/rstudio-desktop/</a>.
   We will use RStudio to work with R notebooks throughout the course.
 If you have another way of working with R notebooks that you prefer, then you are welcome